eGovPDX/portlandor/README.md

 You have a couple of options for manually compiling the asset files:

 - Run `lando npm run dev` in a second terminal/shell window to launch webpack, watch for changes to the CSS and JS source files, and automatically compile them whenever they are updated.
-- Run `lando npm run devbuild` to launch webpack and compile the files.
+- Run `lando npm run build:dev` to launch webpack and compile the files.
 (It doesn't watch for future changes to the source files.)

 You can run `lando npm install` if you need to install/update your Node dependencies.